oscarb/oscarb.github.io/_includes/footer.md

-Made with ♥ using Jekyll and hosted at GitHub Pages
+Made with ♥ using Jekyll, GitHub and Netlify

 {% include_relative images/logo.svg %}{:.logotype}